Cauca Department

-Cauca Department ([ˈkawka], Departamento del Cauca) is a Department of Southwestern Colombia.
+Cauca Department ([ˈkawka], Departamento del Cauca) is a department of Southwestern Colombia.
 Located in the southwestern part of the country, facing the Pacific Ocean to the west, the Valle del Cauca Department to the north, Tolima Department to the northeast, Huila Department to the east, and Nariño Department to the south.
 Putumayo and Caqueta Departments border the southeast portion of Cauca Department as well.
 It covers a total area of 29308 km2, the 13th largest in Colombia.
 Its capital is the city of Popayán.
 The offshore island of Malpelo belongs to the department.
 It is located in the southwest of the country, mainly in the Andean and Pacific regions (between 0°58′54″N and 3°19′04″N latitude, 75°47′36″W and 77°57′05″W longitude) plus a tiny part (Piamonte) in the Amazonian region.
-The area includes 2.56% of the country.
+The area makes up 2.56% of the country.

 Administrative Division

-Cauca department is divided into 42 municipalities, 99 districts, 474 police posts and numerous villages and populated places.
+Cauca Department is divided into 42 municipalities, 99 districts, 474 police posts and numerous villages and populated places.
 The municipalities are grouped into 27 circles and 29 notaries: a circle-based registration in Popayán and eight sectional offices based in Bolívar, Caloto, Puerto Tejada, Santander de Quilichao, Patia, Guapi and Silvia, makes up the judicial district of Popayán.
 This district possesses 8 judicial circuit seats in Popayán, Bolívar, Caloto, Guapi, Patia, Puerto Tejada, Santander de Quilichao and Silvia.
 The department makes up the constituency of Cauca.

-It has many small towns and indigenous reservations such as the Lopez Adentro reservation.